 Cheating is interpreted as a procedure that involves the unauthorized giving or receiving of help, offering or seeking aid, or the use of material prepared in advance for use on an assessment.
 Cheating also involves books, notes or technology in any form being used during an examination or assignment without the permission of the teacher; this includes plagiarism.
 The student will receive a grade of 0 for the assignment.
-Retesting will not be allowed in this situation.
+Retesting must be completed after school.